Iinaus/nodejs_rest_api/README.md

 - **Response:** If successful, returns a message indicating successful user creation.

 #### PUT /user
-- **Description:** Updates information about a specific user identified by the provided id.
+- **Description:** Updates information about a specific user identified by the provided id. _(Requires authentication and admin privileges)_
 - **Request Body:** Expects JSON object with username, age, and id.
 - **Response:** Returns a message indicating successful user update.